Sahrawi Arab Democratic Republic: International recognition and membership

-Chile, Australia, Brazil, and Sweden have all internally voted to recognise the SADR, but none have yet ratified it.
+Paraguay, Australia, Brazil, and Sweden have all internally voted to recognize the SADR, but none have yet ratified it.

-Although it is not recognised by the UN, the SADR has held full membership of the African Union (AU, formerly the Organisation of African Unity, OAU) since 1982.
+Although it is not recognized by the UN, the SADR has held full membership of the African Union (AU, formerly the Organisation of African Unity, OAU) since 1982.
 Morocco withdrew from the OAU in protest during 1984, and from the time of South Africa's admittance to the OAU in 1994 was the only African UN member not also a member of the AU, until it was readmitted on 30 January 2017.
 The SADR participates as a guest in meetings of the Non-Aligned Movement and the New Asian–African Strategic Partnership, over Moroccan objections to SADR participation.

 The SADR also participated in a conference of the Permanent Conference of Political Parties of the Latin American and the Caribbean (COPPPAL) in 2006; the SADR ambassador to Nicaragua participated in the opening conference of the Central American Parliament in 2010, and a SADR delegation participated in the meeting of COPPPAL and International Conference of Asian Political Parties in Mexico City in 2012.

 On 27 February 2011, the 35th anniversary of the proclamation of SADR was held in Tifariti, Western Sahara.
 Delegations, including parliamentarians, ambassadors, NGOs and activists from many countries participated in this event.

 The SADR is not a member of the Arab League, nor of the Arab Maghreb Union, both of which include Morocco as a full member.